KoslickiLab/CMASH-reproducibles/README.md

 ```
 git clone https://github.com/KoslickiLab/CMASH-reproducibles.git
 ```
 3. Go to "src" folder, run cmd `bash install_dependency.sh`.
-This will install all necessary tools and download needed reources, it may take around 5min.
-To specify location for Conda environment instead of the default location, please add `-p <abs_path_to_folder>` with this cmd.
+This will install all necessary tools and download needed reources in the "src" folder, it may take several minuates.
+To specify location for Conda environment instead of the default location, please add `-p <abs_path_to_folder>` with this cmd, or add `-p default` to install them in the original conda folder.

 ## Reproducibility
 1. To reproduce reuslts of task1 (kmer truncation), please: